 To help you perform tasks such as analyzing system performance and detecting and diagnosing problems early, SAP NetWeaver provides a central monitoring system that collects data about the components and activities system-wide.
-Google Cloud provides its own monitoring system, Stackdriver Monitoring, to collect metrics, events, and metadata.
+Google Cloud provides its own monitoring system, Cloud Monitoring, to collect metrics, events, and metadata.
 As you implement and operate SAP NetWeaver on Google Cloud, dealing with two disconnected systems and trying to figure out where the real issues exist can become challenging for support personnel.
 To make things easier, Google and SAP have worked together to create a monitoring agent for SAP NetWeaver running on Google Cloud.

 Google's monitoring agent provides data to the SAP monitoring system.
 The monitoring agent provides metrics about:

 - Storage, for example, disk throughput and latency.